mossgreen/mossgreen.github.io/_posts/2019-01-06-Spring-Certification-Testing.md

 toc_icon: "cog"
 classes: wide
 ---
-Spring testing in Pivotal Spring professional certification (4%).
+Spring test in Pivotal Spring professional certification (4%).

 ## Do you use Spring in a unit test?